Vishnutejakankanala/Docker-K8S/Docker/README.md

-java -version		: check java installed or not sudo docker rmi <imagename:version>	: To removie image sudo docker rmi <image id>	: To removie image sudo docker tag <imagename:version> <New name:version>	: To rename and copy the image
+java -version		: check java installed or not sudo docker rmi <imagename:version>	: To removie image sudo docker rmi <image id>	: To removie image
+# we have to tag the image to repo reg to dockerhub beforing pushing to docker image
+sudo docker tag <imagename:version> <New name:version>	: To rename and copy the image.
 ```